Netflix/security_monkey/docs/docker.md

     SESSION_COOKIE_SECURE=False

-**Please note** to be able to run the scheduler container properly inheriting the SecurityMonkeyInstanceProfile IAM Role, AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY have to be completely removed (or commented) from secmonkey.env, otherwise boto3 inside the scheduler container won't escalate to SecurityMonkeyInstanceProfile because it will try to use empty AWS credentials.
+**Please note:** to be able to run the scheduler container properly inheriting the `SecurityMonkeyInstanceProfile` IAM Role, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` have to be completely removed (or commented) from `secmonkey.env`, otherwise `boto3` inside the scheduler container won't escalate to `SecurityMonkeyInstanceProfile` because it will try to use empty AWS credentials.

 Next, you can build all the containers by running:

     $ docker-compose build

-On a fresh database instance, various initial configuration must be run such as database setup, initial user creation (<admin@example.org> / admin), etc. You can run the `init` container via:
+On a fresh database instance, various initial configuration must be run such as database setup, initial user creation (<admin@example.org> / admin), etc.
+You can run the `init` container via:

     $ docker-compose -f docker-compose.init.yml up -d

+Feel free to make modifications to the `docker-compose.init.yml` file to include specific configurations for your environment.

-Before you bring the containers up, you need to add an AWS account for the scheduler to monitor:
+**NOTE:** Before you bring the containers up, you need to add an account for the scheduler to monitor.
+For this and all other `monkey` commands, you will need to be inside of the container's shell:

+    $ docker-compose -f docker-compose.yml -f docker-compose.shell.yml up -d data
+    $ docker attach $(docker ps -aqf "name=secmonkey-data")
-    $ monkey add_account_aws --id $account --name $name -r SecurityMonkey
+    $ # Run the monkey commands you want to run here, for example: monkey add_account_aws --id ACCOUNT_NUM --name ACCOUNT_NAME -r SecurityMonkey

-Now that the database is setup, you can start up the remaining containers (Security Monkey, nginx, and the scheduler) via:
+Now that the database is setup (and all `monkey` commands run), you can start up the remaining containers (Security Monkey, NGINX, the scheduler, and the workers) via:

     $ docker-compose up -d